bherrmann7/quiz/README.md

 I wanted to tinker with clojure and clojurescript.
 I thought a quiz app would be good for learning stuff.

-# how to initialize and run project (as a developer)
+# How to Initialize and Run Project (as a developer)

  - create mysql database
  - edit profiles.clj to add database schema/user/password information